MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 ![Screenshot of fields to fill out when you add a user to Office 365 for business](../media/86a46e4a-107e-4607-82fc-bbc3218d344a.png)

 After you add a user, you'll get an email notification from the Microsoft Online Services Team.
 The email will contain the person's Office 365 user ID and password so they can sign in to Office 365.
-You need to tell your new user about their Office 365 sign in information.
+You need to tell your new user about their sign-in information.
 Use your normal process for communicating new passwords.

-### Video: Add and manage users in the Office 365 admin center
+### Video: Add and manage users in the admin center

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/4f00c3bc-8a22-45e2-aaa2-820958f56d26?autoplay=false]